Top 9 Enterprise Content Management Challenges in 2025

 From my experience, the inability to overcome the resistance to change from key stakeholders in your organization will jeopardize the success of the ECM initiative.
 That is why part of your job is to explain the business value behind automating document centric processes and how this will help their department achieve greatness in addition to providing effective training, communication, and ongoing support.

-7- Integration with Legacy Applications
+7- Integration with legacy applications

 Organizations are still dealing with legacy applications that make integration with other systems impossible.
 Typically, they will manually collect the required information from these programs and input it into others.
 Employees typically find this to be a time-consuming and monotonous process.